 Another good one to check out is Brand Alley where you can save 30-70% on designer clothes and accessories.

 Read our full article on budget high fashion here.

 ASOS stocks premium brands like Chloe, McQ by Alexander McQueen, independent designers, plus all your favourite high street brands like Miss Sixty, Morgan and Oasis.
 Go to the clearance section for mega savings here.

-According to research by Which? items are usually about 30% cheaper in an outlet village.
+According to research by Which? items are usually cheaper in an outlet village.
 Also some of the big brands only sell special clothing lines at outlets, so if you have a spare weekend get down to one near you.

 There are now more than 50 outlets around the country.
 Go to their website to see a map of the 24 biggest outlets.

 Check out charity shops and second hand shops in posh areas to get the best clobber.
 Also, Oxfam Originals are great for retro, vintage pieces.
 Find your local Oxfam Originals with this search tool.